FrakPotatoEater69/PetrushkaProductsBot/Readme.md

 The bot is also equipped with an anti-spam system and does not break down when changing incompatible states.
 Also, the entire cache system is made self-cleaning, so the administrator does not have to worry about it.
 I ask you to fully assess the functionality of the bot, this is my biggest project.

+It is called "Piatrushka" because in Belarussian it means parsley.

 ---------------
 ### Technologies